 Rent increased in Fremont, CA .

-Rent decreased in Sunnyvale, CA, Mountain View, CA, Santa Clara, CA, Redwood City, CA, Palo Alto, CA, Menlo Park, CA.
+Rent decreased in Sunnyvale, CA, Mountain View, CA, Santa Clara, CA, Redwood City, CA, Palo Alto, CA, Milpitas, CA.

-Rent growth in San Jose over the past year has been declining.
+Rent growth in San Jose over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, San Jose rent prices appear to be relatively affordable for local residents.

 The price for a San Jose one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.